jingshuw/website/content/course/stat220/_index.md

 # STAT 220 Lab Activities (Spring 2021)

 The objective of the labs is to give you hands on experience with data analysis using modern statistical software.
-We will use a statistical analysis package called RStudio, which is a front end for the R statistical language.
+We will use a statistical analysis platform called RStudio, which is a front end for the R statistical language.

 The content of all the labs are posted in the table below.
 You are encouraged to do the lab work on your own (or work together with other students) even if you are not able to attend the lab session.